dubblen/sc2ai-getting-started/README.md

 Bot is a piece of code that connects to the StarCraft II game and sends commands to it.
 You can write your bot in any programming language you like, but some languages may have libraries that make it easier to interact with the game.

+### Choose the right API for you

 So your next step is to choose a programming language and a library that you will use to write your bot.

-Here are some
+Here are some options:
-options:

 - Node:
     - [node-sc2 (tested)](https://github.com/node-sc2/core/tree/wip_0.1.0) (tested)